Electropaedia logo

 • The immunity from abuse – This is provided by the BMS

+• Record of abuse – If it can be shown by data logging in the BMS that the battery has been abused, this can be grounds for voiding the warranty.
 Abuse is not considered a warranty issue however it could result in catastrophic failures and it’s no comfort to claim “It’s not my fault”.
 Cells should be designed to fail in a benign way as the result of abuse and battery packs should be designed to prevent abuse.

-Warranty Contractual Issues
+Battery Warranty Contractual Issues

 •

-• Cell manufacturers are only prepared to provide limited performance guarantees for the cells.
+• Cell Manufacturers are only prepared to provide limited performance guarantees for the cells.
 They set strict limits on the acceptable cell usage and operating environment.
 The guaranteed cell lifetime performance will most likely be less than the performance they quote in their specification sheets, or only applicable under strictly controlled operating conditions.
 There is always a risk that the cell supplier will not honour the guarantee.

 •

-• Pack Makers are in the middle and subject to the first claim from the end user.
-By putting the cells into a pack the responsibility for lifetime performance is unavoidably muddied.
-Because of the mismatch between what the customer wants and what the cell supplier is prepared to guarantee, the pack make is obliged to assume responsibility for the uncovered risk between the two parties.
+• Because of the mismatch between what the customer wants and what the cell supplier is prepared to guarantee, the pack maker is often obliged to assume responsibility for the uncovered risk between the two parties.

-Such is life
+Such is Life

-Print This Page || Home || FAQ || Site Map || Legal || Privacy Promise || Contacts
+Printer image Print This Page || Home || FAQ || Site Map || Legal || Privacy Promise || Contacts

 Woodbank Communications Ltd, South Crescent Road, Chester, CH4 7AU, (United Kingdom)